mcguffin/wp-rainbow-hilite/readme.txt

 Follow the standard [WordPress plugin installation procedere](http://codex.wordpress.org/Managing_Plugins).

 == Frequently asked questions ==

+= Craig Campbells rainbow.js on GitHub looks dead.
+Will you maintain a new 'official' fork now? =

+Short answer: No. I forked ccampell/rainbow to get an [issue](https://github.com/ccampbell/rainbow/issues/156) fixed.
+As soon as Craig is finding time to maintain rainbow.js again I will switch back to the original code.

 = I found a bug.
 Where should I post it? =